Emily Bear: Early life

-Bear was born and raised in Rockford, Illinois, the youngest of three children of Brian, an orthopedic surgeon, and Andrea Bear.
+Bear was born and raised in Rockford, Illinois, the youngest of three children of Brian Bear, an orthopedic surgeon, and Andrea Bear.
 Her mother has sung professionally and has a music education degree.
 After being home-schooled for a few years, Bear enrolled in Guilford High School in Rockford in 2015, graduating at age 15 in 2017.

 When Bear was two years old, her grandmother Merle Langs Greenberg, a piano teacher, recognized her talent at the piano.
 By age three, she had composed her first song, "Crystal Ice".
 The next year, Bear began to study with Emilio del Rosario at the Music Institute of Chicago.
 Hal Leonard Music has been publishing Bear's original compositions since she was 4 years old.
 She made her professional piano debut at the Ravinia Festival at age five, the youngest performer to play there.
 Soon she was enrolled at the Winnetka campus to study classical music.
 At age six, in 2008, she won her first ASCAP Foundation Morton Gould Young Composer Award for her piece "Northern Lights", the youngest composer ever to win the award.
 She also won the Rockford Area Music Industry Outstanding Achievement Award (RAMI) that year.

 As a small child, Bear made six appearances on The Ellen DeGeneres Show.
 She played in 2008 at the White House for President George W. Bush, at the age of six, and performed Mozart's Piano Concerto No. 23 with the Champaign-Urbana Symphony Orchestra at the age of seven.
 She performed the same piece later in 2008 with the Rockford Symphony Orchestra.
 She also participated that year at the McDonald's Thanksgiving Parade in Chicago and performed the next year on Good Morning America.
 By the age of eight, Bear had composed more than 350 pieces, and between 2007 and 2010, she released five albums of her piano music.

 From the age of six, Bear studied classical piano with the former principal keyboardist of the Chicago Symphony Orchestra, Mary Sauer, and later with Veda Kaplinsky, head of the piano department at the Juilliard School.
 She studied jazz improvisation with Frank Kimbrough and composing with Ron Sadoff, head of NYU Steinhardt film scoring department.
 She expressed a strong interest in film scoring, and in 2013 she was the youngest composer in history to attend the NYU Steinhardt Film Scoring Workshop.